 Sexual violence can lead to immediate and long-term effects including but not limited to: depression, post-traumatic stress disorder, flashbacks, self-harm, sexually transmitted infections (STI’s), substance use, dissociation, panic attacks, eating disorders, pregnancy, sleep disorders, and suicide.

 As such, in addition to the #MeToo movement, other efforts including Sexual Assault Awareness Month (SAAM) dating as far back as the 1940s and ’50s during the civil rights movement, funding rape crisis centers, and #TakeBackTheNight have been designated to shed light and break the silence on sexual assault.

 What Counts As Sexual Harassment Or Assault?

 In an effort to continue the discussion, it is important to clearly define what constitutes sexual assault.
-Sexual assault is “forced or coerced sexual contact without consent- the presence of a clear yes, not the absence of a no.” The driving force behind sexual assault is the need to control, overpower, humiliate, and harm another individual.
+Sexual assault is “forced or coerced sexual contact without consent- the presence of a clear yes, not the absence of a no.” The driving force behind sexual assault is control, overpower, humiliate, and harm another individual.
 It is not about sex.
 More specifically, sexual assault can take the form of:

 - Child Sexual Abuse/Molestation